jumidev/terraform-modules-auto-azurerm/redis/redis_linked_server/README.md

    linked_redis_cache_location = "The location of the linked Redis cache"
    target_redis_cache_name = "The name of Redis cache to link with"
    resource_group_name = "${resource_group}"
-   server_role = "The role of the linked Redis cache (eg "Secondary")..."
+   server_role = "The role of the linked Redis cache (eg Secondary)..."
 }

 component_inputs = {